 Certification logo and validity

-By fulfilling the ‘Vegan’ certification, the brand receives:
+By fulfilling the ‘Vegan’ certification criteria, you receive:

 - a signed certificate

-- the right to use the BIORIUS’ ‘Vegan’ logo on the label of your certified cosmetic products.
+- the right to use the BIORIUS’ ‘Vegan’ logo on the label of your certified cosmetic products and on your website.